Skip navigation

 Overview

 People are very sensitive to other individuals' eye positions.
 By looking at another person's eye position, one can very effectively gauge where they are looking.
-People are also sensitive to eyes that are not looking in the same direction, which is referred to as crossed eyes (strabismus).
-Other more specific medical terms refer to eyes turned either outward or inward, or that are abnormally rotated.
-Any appearance of crossed eyes in young children should be immediately evaluated, as should recent onset of crossed eyes in an adult.
+People are also sensitive to eyes that are not looking in the same direction, which is referred to as strabismus.
+Other more specific medical terms refer to eyes turned either outward (exotropia) or inward (esotropia), or that are abnormally rotated.
+These are all types of strabismus.
+Any appearance of strabismus in young children should be immediately evaluated, as should recent onset of strabismus in an adult.

 Review Date 8/5/2024